GBrachetta/guillermo/README.md

 7. Make sure to have a test account on [Stripe]("https://stripe.com/en-nl")

-8. Create a series of enviroment variables following the below criteria.
+8. Create a series of environment variables following the below criteria.

     ```json
    {
        "DEVELOPMENT": true,
        "SECRET_KEY": "your_secret_key",
-       "DATABASE_URL": "your_link_to_your_postgress_db",
+       "DATABASE_URL": "your_link_to_your_postgres_db",
        "STRIPE_PUBLIC_KEY": "your_Stripe_PK",
        "STRIPE_SECRET_KEY": "your_Stripe_SK",
        "STRIPE_WH_SECRET": "your_Stripe_WH_secret"